 The Selenium API utilises naming conventions which can be understood if someone knows Selenese and much of this interface needs to be understood on your own.
 However, there are a few aspects that are a little less obvious and are yet very crucial.
 The browser can be represented by allocating a 'browser interface' to the program variable.
-The program variable calls functions through the browser, which execute the Selenese commands.
+The program variable calls function through the browser, which executes the Selenese commands.
 Some of the commands that can be used include type or open and verify.

 A few parameters are required when the browser instances are being created.
 They are mentioned below.